- Economics is about more than just money.

 Yi Duan and Dr. T.J.
 Rakitan

-The Department of Economics welcomes Visiting Instructor of Economics Yi Duan, who joined the Valpo faculty in August, 2017.
-Ms. Duan received an MA in Economics from Liaoning University in 2012 and is close to completing her Ph.D. in Economics at the University of Oklahoma.
+The Department of Economics welcomes Visiting Assistant Professor of Economics Dr. Yi Duan, who joined the Valpo faculty in August, 2017.
+Dr. Duan received an MA in Economics from Liaoning University in 2012 and completed her Ph.D. in Economics at the University of Oklahoma in 2017.
 Her research specializations include economic development, applied macroeconomics, and spatial analysis.
 She is currently teaching courses on international economics and international monetary economics.